sammuelyee/docs/cartodb-editor.md

 _CartoDB prefers datasets that use comma separators.
 Also, we are only able to import first sheets with tabular formats, and the first row must contain your column headers._

-*For Shapefiles, we require that the whole .zip file contains the .SHP, .DBF, .SHX and .PRJ files, all prefixed with same name.
+*For Shapefiles, we require that the whole .ZIP file contains the .SHP, .DBF, .SHX and .PRJ files, all prefixed with same name.
 (For example a `ne_10m_populated_places.zip` file would contain `ne_10m_populated_places.shp`, `ne_10m_populated_places.dbf`, `ne_10m_populated_places.shx` and `ne_10m_populated_places.prj`).*

-_XLS and XSLX may take longer than .csv files.
-We highly recommend that you export Excel files to .csv before importing in CartoDB._
+_XLS and XSLX may take longer than .CSV files.
+We highly recommend that you export Excel files to .CSV before importing in CartoDB._

-### Manage your datasets
+### Manage Your Datasets

 You may view all of your uploaded datasets on your dashboard's landing page.
 Feel free to order them by the date modified or created, size, most visited, or most liked.

-#### Dataset privacy settings
+#### Dataset Privacy Settings

 To change the privacy settings of a dataset, click the colored label option on the left hand side of options.
 Or, select the dataset to reveal a second menu bar and choose the "Change privacy" menu option.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/deletedataset.png' | prepend: site.baseurl }}" alt="Dataset privacy" /></p>

-You may choose "Public," "With link," or "Private".
+You may choose "Public," "With Link," or "Private".
 If a dataset is set to public, anyone may find it on your Public Page or roaming the internet.
 If it requires a link, only those who have the link will be able to find it.
-If it's Private, no one but you will be able to see the dataset.
+If it's private, no one but you will be able to see the dataset.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/datasetprivacy.png' | prepend: site.baseurl }}" alt="Dataset privacy" /></p>

 You can also change the privacy settings of a dataset at any time within the data view.
-From the 'Options' menu, select 'Change privacy' or click the colored lock button that appears on the top-left section of the page.
+From the 'Options' menu, select "Change privacy" or click the colored lock button that appears on the top-left section of the page.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacy-dialog.png' | prepend: site.baseurl }}" alt="Dataset privacy" /></p>

 Keep in mind that different privacy options will appear depending on your account plan.

-#### Delete dataset
+#### Delete Dataset
 To delete a dataset from the Dashboard, navigate to the Dataset page.
 Select the dataset you wish to delete, which will reveal a second menu with the option to "Delete dataset."
 You can also delete a dataset from the Data view page, within the Options menu located in the top-right menu.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/deletetable.png' | prepend: site.baseurl }}" alt="Dataset privacy" /></p>

-Keep in mind that deleted datasets cannot be recovered, and are permanently removed.
+Keep in mind that deleted datasets cannot be recovered and are permanently removed.

-### Viewing datasets
+### Viewing Datasets

-Once you've clicked on a dataset, there are two ways for you to view your data: Data view and Map view.
+Once you've clicked on a dataset, there are two ways for you to view your data: Data View and Map View.
 You may toggle between the two views next to the dataset name.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/dataview.png' | prepend: site.baseurl }}" alt="Viewing Datasets" /></p>

-#### Data view
+#### Data View

-Data view allows you to inspect, filter, and query your data and see the results in a spread sheet format.
+Data View allows you to inspect, filter, and query your data and see the results in a spreadsheet format.
 The pull out panel on the right of the screen allows you to write SQL queries, apply basic filters, merge two uploaded datasets, and add rows and columns.

-#### Map view
+#### Map View

-Map view allows you to inspect your data as a layer over a base map.
+Map View allows you to inspect your data as a layer over a basemap.
 You may apply SQL queries or filters on the view, style the data's symbology using our wizards or by writing your own CartoCSS, and create infowindows.

-In the map view, you may style and filter your data **but** this view is not the same as a shareable map.
+In the Map View, you may style and filter your data **but** this view is not the same as a shareable map.
 In order to create a shareable map, click "Visualize" in the top right corner.
 Keep on reading to learn what you may do from there!

 ### Supported Data Types

 When you upload your data to CartoDB, it will automatically assign a data type to your data such as string, number, date, or boolean.
-It's important to check that the correct data type was assigned.
+It's important to check that the correct data type is assigned.
 It is especially important to make sure CartoDB knows if a column is a date type so maps that rely on temporal information such as Torque, animate correctly.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/datetype.png' | prepend: site.baseurl }}" alt="Visualizations" /></p>